uw-biomedical-ml/retinal-pigmentation-score/README.md

       `docker run -it -v <your images path:/home/images/> -v <your results path>:/home/results/ -v <your rps repo path>:/home/retinal-pigmentation-score/ --gpus all arajesh17/rps /bin/bash`

-3. Activate the python environment in the docker container
+3a.
+Activate the python environment in the docker container

     `conda activate automorph`

-4. Run the main.py
+### Option 2 create your own environment

+2b.
+Type the command

+'conda create --name rps python=3.8'

+followed by

+'conda activate rps'

+3b.
+Install requirements

+'pip install -r requirements.txt'

+# Execution Instructions

+4. edit 'results_dir' and 'image_dir' in 'src/config.py' to reflect the output directory you want your files to go and the directory where your images should be stored

+5. In your envirnoment, run main.py

     `python /home/retinal-pigementation-score/src/main.py`

-5. Figure out optimal worker number and batch_size
+6. Figure out optimal worker number and batch_size

   Run main.py() and also `nvidia-smi` in another window on the same machine to look at GPU memory usage while executing the code.
 If you are not using all of your card's memory, increase the batch size until you are using nearly all of this.
 Batch size can be modified in the `src/config.py` file of this repo.

-### To-Do